Composting Essentials: Turning Waste into Garden Gold - Green Genius

 • Bokashi: A fermentation method that can handle more varied waste types, including meat and dairy.

-3. Setting Up Your Compost Pile or Bin
+3. Setting Up Your Compost Bin

 4. What to Compost and What to Avoid